norlab-ulaval/libpointmatcher/doc/CompilationWindows.md

 ### Build libnabo
 You may need to install grep to build libnabo.
-You can get the Windows version <a href=”http://gnuwin32.sourceforge.net/packages/grep.htm”>here</a>.
+You can get the Windows version [here](http://gnuwin32.sourceforge.net/packages/grep.htm).

 1. Start **CMake GUI**